coralblocks/CoralPool/README.md

 ## ArrayObjectPool

 An `ObjectPool` backed by an internal array.
-The pool can grow indefinitely by serving new instances to the outside world, in other words, you can keep calling `get()` forever to receive new instances.
-When the pool gets empty the internal array will grow to accommodate more instances.
-Basically the pool can never return a `null` object through its `get()` method.
+The pool can grow indefinitely, allowing you to continuously call `get()` to receive new instances.
+When the pool runs out of instances, the internal array grows to accommodate more.
+Essentially, the pool will never return a `null` object through its `get()` method.

-Note that releasing an instance back to a full pool, _for the case that an extra instance was created externally_ and it is now being pushed into the pool, causes the instance to be ignored and stored as a [SoftReference](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/ref/SoftReference.html).
-This delays the instance from being garbage collected.
-Ideally you should never have to create an extra instance externally, in other words, if you need a new instance you should ask the pool for one instead of creating one yourself and later attempting to release it to the pool.
+You can also add instances from external sources, that is, instances not created by the pool, using the `release(E)` method.
+If the pool is full when you call `release(E)`, it will grow to accommodate the new instance.

-Also note that when the pool grows, a new larger internal array is allocated [without the need to perform any copying](src/main/java/com/coralblocks/coralpool/ArrayObjectPool.java#L125).
-Instead of discarding the previous array, it is also stored as a `SoftReference` to delay it from being garbage collected.
-A `SoftReference` postpones the GC activity until the JVM is running out of memory, which should never happen.
-If you want you can release the soft references to the GC through the public method `releaseSoftReferences()` of `ArrayObjectPool`.
+When the pool grows, a larger internal array is allocated.
+Instead of discarding the previous array, it is stored as a [SoftReference](https://docs.oracle.com/en/java/javase/23/docs/api/java.base/java/lang/ref/SoftReference.html) to delay garbage collection.
+A `SoftReference` allows the JVM to postpone garbage collection until memory is critically low, which should rarely occur.
+If needed, you can manually release these soft references by calling the `releaseSoftReferences()` method from `ArrayObjectPool`.

 ## Benchmarks